lightly-ai/NvidiaTLTActiveLearning/README.md

 # Active Learning with the Nvidia TLT
 Tutorial on active learning with the Nvidia Transfer Learning Toolkit (TLT).

+**Disclaimer:** In order to run the Nvidia TLT, you need to setup Nvidia NGC and TLT.
+If you don't have this already, we will walk you through it in section [1.2](#tlt).

 In this tutorial, we will show you how you can do active learning for object detection with the [Nvidia Transfer Learning Toolkit](https://developer.nvidia.com/transfer-learning-toolkit).
 The task will be object detection of apples in a plantation setting.
 Accurately detecting and counting fruits is a critical step towards automating harvesting processes.
 Furthermore, fruit counting can be used to project expected yield and hence to detect low yield years early on.